jemshit/Android_Architecture_Notes/mvp_cheatsheet.md

 ![MVP Android Diagram](https://raw.githubusercontent.com/jemshit/android_architecture_notes/master/media_files/mvp_android_diagram.png)
 Figure 1: MVP Android Diagram [4]

+"...One common attribute of MVP is that there has to be a **lot of two-way dispatching.** For example, when someone clicks the "Save" button, the event handler delegates to the Presenter's "OnSave" method.
+Once the save is completed, the Presenter will then call back the View through its interface so that the View can display that the save has completed."
+[19]

 "When control goes from View to Presenter and then from Presenter to Model it is just a direct flow, it is easy to write code like this.
 You get an easy '*User -> View -> Presenter -> Model -> Data*' sequence.